richardjr/django-css/README.md

-# django-sui
+# django-sui - Simple UI

-SCSS based CSS for Django projects and simple JS frameworks
+Install, Update and manage SCSS, CSS, Javascript, Typescript framework in django from a single command.

-Currently supports easy local install or bootstrap and fontawesome frameworks with more coming soon
+Currently supports easy local install of bootstrap, fontawesome and ibtw frameworks with more coming soon

 NOTE: This is a work in progress and not ready for production use in anyway (hence no pip packages yet).